Getting eBooks From the Toronto Library Onto Your Kindle

 👮 Important Disclaimer: One step in this process removes the DRM from your ebook file so it can be converted to a format your Kindle can read.
 This also removes the time-based restriction on your checkout, which almost certainly violates your library’s terms of service and probably infringes on copyrights.
 If you go to Book Jail, it’s your own fault.

 Don’t worry, you’ll only do this once.

-- Download and install Adobe Digital Editions on your computer.
-This is used to download the ebook content with from Overdrive.
+Download and install Adobe Digital Editions on your computer.
+This is used to download the ebook content from the Overdrive website.

 Now that you’ve done all that, you’re ready to start putting some books on your Kindle!

 To get a book onto your Kindle, begin by browsing the Toronto Library Overdrive website like normal, and check out a book.

 - After you check out an ebook, go to your checkouts and click the “Download EPUB book” button.
 This will download an